fluxcd/website/content/en/flux/installation/configuration/helm-drift-detection.md

 ---
-title: Enable Flux drift detection for Helm Releases
+title: Flux drift detection for Helm Releases
 linkTitle: Helm drift detection
 description: "How to enable Helm drift detection in Flux"
-weight: 17
+weight: 20
 ---

 At present, Helm releases are not by default checked for drift compared to